KristyNerhaugen/kn-tech-blog/README.md

 ## Credits

 ### I used what I learned in the BootCamp Spot modules and BootCamp classes to create this application.
 I especially used what I learned in Module 13 and Module 14 and the code that was given through these modules as a guide for this challenge.
 Much of the code provided to use in these modules directly related to the code I wrote for this application.
+Styling for this site was taken from the Module 13 and Module 14 project, Deep Thoughts.
+The CSS code was only slightly modified from what was provided.

 ## License